 The publishing stage is all about getting your documents published to the parent and/or student portals in an effective and efficient way.

-- Refresh & Commit Filters: Prior to doing a final commit of filters and publishing, filters should be refreshed to ensure that all students matching the filters on the publishing day are included.
+- Refresh & Confirm Filters: Prior to doing a final confirmation of filters and publishing, filters should be refreshed to ensure that all students matching the filters on the publishing day are included.
 Records that have not yet been verified/committed will be listed in the "Ready to Review" queries.

 - Confirm Not Published: Records that should be completely hidden from the portals for any reason should be assigned the "Not Published" status and be excluded from batch publishing via query results.